An approach to study the adiabaticity and irreversibility in the TDHO: Conclusions

-We have reviewed the customary definitions of the quantum analogs of heat and work to account for their dependence on the representations and thus on the particle creation of the TDHO.
-The changes produced in the heat and work are both originated in the time dependence of the frequency.
-However, we have separated the effect that such dependence produces on the energy of the levels of the TDHO and on the population of those levels.
-The former has been associated to the definition of work and the latter to the definition of heat.
-Unlike the value of the total energy, which does not depend on the representation, the given values of work and heat depend on the representation and their evolution is thus different for the three representations studied in this paper.
-We have shown it both analytically and graphically.
-This dependance could have important consequences in, for instance, the development of quantum thermal machines if implementing them in one or the other representation would increase their efficiency depending on whether we want to extract work or heat from the central system.
+We have revised the standard definitions of the quantum analogues of heat and work.
+Unlike the value of the total energy, which is invariant under a change of the representation of the density matrix and Hamiltonian operators, the values of heat and work depend on the representation used for these two operators.
+We have found a representation in terms of which the quantum heat preserves its interpretation as the change in the total energy caused by the redistribution of the populations of the energy levels, irrespective of whether this is accomplished by unitary (in the non-quasi-static regime) or non-unitary effects.
+In the unitary evolution of the TDHO, the changes produced in the heat and work are both eventually originated in the time dependence of the frequency.
+We have separated the effect that such dependence produces on the energy of the levels of the TDHO, and on the population of those levels.
+The former has been associated with the definition of work and the definition of heat.